 - 2 teaspoons dried oregano

-- 1 pound ground turkey or beef, browned and drained, optional
+- 1 pound ground beef, browned and drained, optional

 - 12 ounces spaghetti, cooked and drained